-Starting with this post I invite you to follow me on this blog and through my Newsletter which will be published twice where I will share my vision of Growth Hacking and Digital Growth.
+Starting with this post I invite you to follow me on this blog and through my Newsletter which will be published twice a month where I will share my vision of Growth Hacking and Digital Growth.
 There are three main topics that I plan to focus on:

 - Marketing innovations that can help you make a difference

 - Our views on software governance, from product design to technology choices and team performance

 - HR trends related to marketing and technology; understanding HR challenges is the name of the game

 I will also showcase our clients, if they are pleased by the idea, because we are surrounded by an unbelievable number of innovators, 🦄 including 7 unicorns 🦄 coming from every corner of the Earth.

 Today I want to talk to you about digital marketplaces and the freelance revolution.
 I will end by presenting the only way of designing a digital product with any chance of success, through growth hacking as styled by Jeff MIGNON of RevSquare.